JSerwatka/CS50-Network/README.md

 All requirements can be viewed here: https://cs50.harvard.edu/web/2020/projects/4/network/

-Live version can be viewed here: https://cs-50-network.herokuapp.com/
+Live version can be viewed here: https://cs-50-network.herokuapp.com/ (it might take a second to load 😉)

+You must be registered to use options such as commenting, profile picture, following and so on.

 ## Versions
 On this repository you can find 2 versions of this project: